 About me

-I am a qualitative researcher with extensive experience of interdisciplinary working which involves a range of research professions in addition to clinical partnerships and involvement of users.
-With 18 years research and 11 years evaluation experience, I have developed strong methodological knowledge and skills as the result of my involvement in different research projects, consultancy evaluation and teaching activities.
+I am a Narrative researcher and writer with extensive experience of using qualitative research, interdisciplinary working and real-world evaluation.
+With 25 years experience, I have developed strong methodological knowledge and skills as the result of my involvement in different research projects, evaluation and teaching activities.

-I am an Honorary Research Fellow in the School of Health and Related Research (ScHARR), University of Sheffield where I worked as a Research Fellow from 2009-2018 in a number of research and evaluation projects funded by the UK research councils, EU, NHS England and the UK charities with over £360,000.00 research and consultancy funds and 30 publications.
+I worked as a Clinical Researcher and Research Fellow in Sheffield Hallam University and the University of Sheffield and then continued my career as an independent researcher, educator and writer.
+My research and evaluation projects funded by the UK research councils, EU, NHS England and the UK charities resulted in over £360,000.00 research and consultancy funds and 30 scientific publications.

 Teaching and supervision experience:

-I have experience of teaching to a range of learners including post-graduate students, NHS health professionals, colleagues, health and social care commissioners, patients, industry partners and technology innovators.
+I have experience of teaching to a range of learners including post-graduate students, NHS health professionals, colleagues, patients, industry partners and technology innovators.
 I teach through class-based teaching, one-to-one sessions, group discussions and placements using a mixed of methods.
 I have track record of engaging with the public and patients’ groups to increase the impact of my research.

 Research-led teaching

 My teaching is greatly informed by my research.
-I gained knowledge and skills of interdisciplinary working and evaluation methods for complex settings through years of working in technology projects especially by engaging in a European grant application and subsequently working with academic and industry international partners gave me an opportunity to develop an understanding of innovative methods for evaluating health and social programmes.
+I gained knowledge and skills of interdisciplinary working and evaluation methods for complex settings through years of working in technology-led projects, and engagement with academic and industry international partners, which gave me an opportunity to develop an understanding of innovative methods for evaluating health and social programmes.

-My methodological expertise is grouped around three core approaches and is driven by an experiential understanding of the real world situations:
+My methodological expertise is grouped around four core approaches driven by an experiential understanding of the real world situations: